shakeel-faiz/FF/09Sep-18/02-bps-virus.md

 - **Cloud Backup:** It offers cloud backup solutions to safeguard your important files and documents.

 - **Device Security:** Norton 360 can protect multiple devices, including PCs, Macs, smartphones, and tablets, under a single subscription.

+## Kaspersky Anti-Virus

+Kaspersky Anti-Virus is a reputable cybersecurity solution designed to safeguard your computer against a wide range of digital threats.
+With its robust and proactive protection, it helps prevent malware infections, including viruses, trojans, ransomware, and spyware.

+Key features of Kaspersky Anti-Virus include real-time scanning, automatic updates, and a quarantine system.
+It constantly monitors your system for suspicious activities, providing prompt threat detection and removal.
+The automatic update feature ensures your virus definitions are always up-to-date, enhancing your protection against new and evolving threats.

+Kaspersky's user-friendly interface makes it accessible for both novice and experienced users, while its efficiency minimizes system resource usage.
+However, it primarily focuses on malware protection and may lack some advanced features found in more comprehensive security suites.

+## How to open BPS file?

+BPS file is not meant to be opened manually.
+Programs that open or reference BPS files include

+- Norton 360 (Paid)
+- Kaspersky Anti-Virus (Paid)